vtex/xpt/README.md

 }
 ```

-This file is declaring a `store/home` block which has a descriptive `name` which will be displayed in the Storefront editor.
+This file is declaring a `store/home` block which has a descriptive `name` which is displayed in the Storefront editor.
 It also declares which blocks are contained within it.
 This means that the same `blocks.json` may declare those blocks or that the app depends on apps that declare those blocks inside their `blocks.json` files.
 In this specific case, the `vtex.dreamstore` app depends on apps that declare each of those, `vtex.header` declaring `header`, `vtex.banner` declaring `banner`, `vtex.shelf` declaring `shelf` and `vtex.footer` declaring `footer`.

 Why did Dream Store use `store/home` instead of just calling the block `home`?
 This means that `store/home` is a block that **extends** a `store` block.
 The `vtex.dreamstore` app depends on `vtex.store` which declares the `store` block, let's take a look at that declaration.